Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

 \item We develop a quantum algorithm based on this representation.
 The cost of our algorithm scales linearly in $t$, poly-logarithmically in $\epsilon$, and polynomially in $M$ and $K$.
 To the best of our knowledge, this algorithm is the first to achieve linear dependence on $t$ and poly-logarithmic dependence on $\epsilon$ for simulating non-Markovian open quantum systems.
 In addition, our algorithm works with low-level input models, which are readily available in many real-world applications.

-\item Other technical contributions: We have shown that the GQMEs can be unravelled (see \cite{breuer2002theory}) into stochastic Schr\"odinger equations, which provides another potential alternative to obtain the density matrix.
+\item Other technical contributions: We have shown that the GQMEs can be unraveled (see \cite{breuer2002theory}) into stochastic Schr\"odinger equations, which provides another potential alternative to obtain the density matrix {as a statistical quantity}.
 In addition, we prove that the extended density matrix from the GQME is bounded over the time scale $\co{\lambda^{-1}}.$ \end{enumerate}